 Entrapment

-However, if you made it clear to law enforcement you had no interest in participating in some type of fraud scheme, for example, but agents pressured you to participate, in spite of your objections, you could make a reasonable argument for entrapment.
+However, if you made it clear to law enforcement that you had no interest in participating in some type of fraud scheme, for example, but agents pressured you to participate, in spite of your objections, you could make a reasonable argument for entrapment.

 See CALCRIM 3408 Jury Instructions for more information on an entrapment defense.